cgonzalezp91/codechallenge-scoutbase/README.md

   1. `Yaass` username – Yassin Askar, co-founder of Scoutbase
   2. `kuka` username – Kuanysh, consultant
 5. Expect a response within 10 working days after sharing the task, you’ll be contacted with the info you’ve provided during initial registration.

+## Comments

+Sorry for the later creation of repo, I could finish the back-end in like a week or less but a lot of things come up.
+Also I want to do the front-end too but I don't have so much time to invest right now, if you want to wait me I will try to do the Front-end in a chance